komalsrathi/leukapp/README.rst

 Settings
 ------------

-leukgen relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
+leukapp relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

-For configuration purposes, the following table maps the 'leukgen' environment variables to their Django setting:
+For configuration purposes, the following table maps the 'leukapp' environment variables to their Django setting:

 ======================================= =========================== ============================================== ======================================================================
 Environment Variable                    Django Setting              Development Default                            Production Default